ant31/achemy/README.md

 # new_user_instance is now a transient User object
 ```

-## Explicit Session Management & Transactions
+## Transactions and Explicit Session Management

-While Achemy methods often handle sessions internally, you can manage them explicitly for transactions spanning multiple operations.
+For any series of operations that should succeed or fail together (a transaction), you must use an explicit session context.
+This is the recommended approach for all application-level code (e.g., in a web request) to ensure data integrity and proper connection management.

 Use `Model.get_session()` with an `async with` block for automatic commit/rollback handling.

 ```python
 from models import City  # Assuming another model exists